mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

 $$ U(s_{t}) = U(s_{t}) + \alpha \delta_{t} e_{t}(s) \qquad  \text{for all } s \in S $$

 The **Python implementation** of TD(λ) is straightforward.
-We only need to add an eligibility matrix and a new update rule for the utility matrix.
+We only need to add an eligibility matrix and its update rule.

 ```python
 def update_utility(utility_matrix, trace_matrix, alpha, delta):